tjd1234/cmpt120fall2022/lectures/lecture16/lecture16notes.md

 So to test of `s` is a digit, we must check *both* that it's in `'0123456789'`, and also that it's length is 1.

-Using `is_digit`, we can test if a string looks like a positive `int` if all its characters are digits.
+Using `is_digit`, we can test if a string looks like a positive `int` by checking that all its characters are digits.
 Here's a good first try:

 ```python
 def bad_is_positive_int(s):